Frogs Gone Fishin'

-Frogs Gone Fishin is an American rock band.
-Andrew Portwood (singer-songwriter/guitarist), Trevor Jones (guitarist/singer-songwriter), Alex Scott (Bass), and Jeff Jani (Drums) make up the four piece rock quartet.
+Frogs Gone Fishin' is an American rock band.
+Andrew Portwood (singer–songwriter and guitarist), Trevor Jones (guitarist/singer-songwriter), Alex Scott (bass), and Jeff Jani (drums) make up the four piece rock quartet.

 History

 Frogs Gone Fishin' was formed in 2005 in Nashville by guitarists/singer-songwriters Trevor Jones and Andrew Portwood.
 Hurricane Katrina forced Jones to relocate to Nashville from New Orleans.
 The band's first line-up consisted of Nashville music students including Wes Baily (keyboards/vocalist) from the band Moon Taxi and various Katrina evacuees including members of New Orleans–based band The Zoo.
-Frogs Gone Fishin' performed its first show at "3 Crow Bar" in East-Nashville in October 2005 and continued to perform in small clubs and venues in Nashville, until Trevor returned to New Orleans in winter 2006.
+Frogs Gone Fishin' performed its first show at "3 Crow Bar" in East-Nashville in October 2005 and continued to perform in small clubs and venues in Nashville, until Jones returned to New Orleans in winter 2006.
 Original bass guitarist Billy Twibell died in May 2006 in a car accident in Savannah.
 The group had various members from 2006 to 2007 when Portwood reconnected with Jones, Boston musician Mark Levy (drummer/percussionist), and friend Steve Rogers (bass guitar/vocalist) in August 2007 and signed to Oh/Ya Records.

 Formation

-Frogs Gone Fishin' began writing and rehearsing tunes with Mark Levy and Steve Rogers in a Nashville upstairs loft in July/August 2007.
+Frogs Gone Fishin' began writing and rehearsing tunes with Mark Levy and Steve Rogers in a Nashville upstairs loft in July and August 2007.
 The band began writing, recording, and experimenting with sounds and instruments while living together in the loft for over a month and focused on getting enough songs written and rehearsed to record their first album on indie label Oh/Ya Records.
-Levy returned to Boston and Jones returned to New Orleans until May 2008 when the band members moved to their home state of Colorado.
+Levy returned to Boston and Jones returned to New Orleans until May 2008, when the band members moved to their home state of Colorado.

 Tell Me True

-In 2007 Frogs Gone Fishin' recorded their debut album Tell Me The True in Colorado and Nashville.
+In 2007, Frogs Gone Fishin' recorded their debut album Tell Me True in Colorado and Nashville.
 The band all lived in a Nashville house while recording the album.
 Tell Me True was released on June 17, 2008 on indie label Oh/Ya Records.
 The band released the record in Colorado and began to tour the album with some local radio play with the song "Mexico" and "Life in a Magazine".